t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 }
 ```

-- Same kind of compare is also in the first function called in `0x140002063`
+- Same kind of compare is also done in the first function called in `0x140002063`

 ```cpp
 __int64 __fastcall my_unknown1(__int64 a1, __int64 hashedString)